HermesMarc/hermesmarc.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Originally I'm from Luxembourg.
-I did my undergrads in Germany, where I earned a Bachelor’s degree in **Physics** and a Master's in **Mathematics**.
-During my Master’s, I became very captivated by the use of computers to verify mathematical proofs, which was the reason I switched fields, since I wanted to explore this further in a Master Thesis.
+I'm originally from Spain, but I completed my undergraduate studies in Germany, where I earned a Bachelor's degree in **Physics** and a Master's in **Mathematics**.
+During my Master's program, I explored a variety of fields, including Machine Learning, Probability Theory, Topology, and Logic, before focusing my thesis within an intersection with computer science, on computer-assisted theorem proving.

-At the moment, I am somewhere on the spectrum between mathematician and logician.
-As you can see below, I have done some work on the intersection of computer-verified mathematics, first-order arithmetic and computability theory, in particular making use of an approach coined *synthetic computability*.

-I am currently looking for a PhD position in the area of mathematical logic, interested in continuing research on **mechanized mathematics**, topics like **paraconsistent logics**, the boundaries of the **incompleteness theorems**, or combinations of these themes.

-If you are interested or have any pointers for me in this regard, please feel free to reach out!
+Currently, I'm seeking opportunities in the fields of Data Science, Machine Learning, and AI.
+If you have any leads or suggestions in these areas, please don't hesitate to [reach out](https://www.linkedin.com/in/marc-h-60b2bb319)!
+I'm excited to explore these dynamic and rapidly evolving fields, and work on their applications to real world problems.

+I'm also still interested in topics spanning mechanized mathematics, paraconsistent logics, the incompleteness theorems and combinations of these themes; So you can expect to find some blog post about them here and there.